microsoft/playwright/docs/src/api/params.md

 * langs: java
 - `callback` <[Runnable]>

-Callback to run while waiting, it usually contains the code that should trigger the event.
+Callback to perform the action that trigger the event.

 ## python-select-options-element
 * langs: python